Mash (online newspaper): Allies with the state

 In November 2018, the Proekt publication connected the Mash Telegram channel with Yury Kovalchuk, who got it as part of the termination of cooperation with Aram Gabrelyanov.
 From that moment on, the publication was supervised by the son of the president of the National Media Group, Kirill Kovalchuk, and the great-nephew of Yuri Kovalchuk, Stepan Kovalchuk.

 According to The Insider, the former editor-in-chief, director and co-owner of Mash, Maxim Iksanov, lived in a house owned by the Directorate of the President in Moscow.
 The Insider publication claims that, according to an extract from Rosreestr, Iksanov lived in an apartment that was registered to his father Takhir Iksanov, the former director of the Bolshoi Theater.
 Also, according to The Insider, Iksanov received permission to move around Moscow during a COVID-19 pandemic from the presidential administration.

 Pressure on editors

 Sergey Titov, deputy editor-in-chief of Mash, resigned after publishing a video about Putin's Palace that showed the inside of the building.
 He stated that the editorial office acted on the instructions of "people in suits":"I understand everything about Mash's reputation, I understand about shameful things, but we really did everything we could (when we could).
-They fit in with Golunov, fiercely supported people in Belaus <…>.
+They fit in with Golunov, fiercely supported people in Belarus <…>.
 We lived in this gray zone and fought desperately for the opportunity not to write shit.
 But they decided otherwise.
 You have seen the vids yourself.
 The work of talented people <…>, all our experiences just crossed out the decisions of people in suits who don’t give a f*** about journalists."